 Proper payment

-- Ensure Indigenous artists receive proper returns for their contribution and use of their cultural material.
+- Ensure First Nations artists receive proper returns for their contribution and use of their cultural material.

 - Fees should be paid at an appropriate industry rate.

-- Do not ask Indigenous artists for a ‘free pitch’ (which is defined by AGDA as “the practice of clients asking for unpaid design submissions from one or more studios (or artists) in order to decide which studio (or artist) to use”.
-Indigenous artists make a living from selling their works and these benefits flow back to Indigenous communities.
+- Do not ask First Nations artists for a ‘free pitch’ (which is defined by AGDA as “the practice of clients asking for unpaid design submissions from one or more studios (or artists) in order to decide which studio (or artist) to use”.
+First Nations artists make a living from selling their works and these benefits flow back to First Nations communities.
 Instead, establish an open and professional client-artist relationship and communicate with the artist about what your commission objectives are.
 For further information on why ‘free pitching’ is bad for both the clients/organisations and the artists, please refer to AGDA’s excellent resource on free pitching and designer selection here:

 - Pay proper licence fees when reproducing an artist’s work.